How much does a music license cost for a business?

 Global Music Rights covers a fourth catalogue of high-profile songwriters and represents an additional license layer that businesses playing chart music often need to add.
 Separately, master recording rights for digital transmissions are administered by SoundExchange.

-Adding the minimums for ASCAP ($402), BMI ($365), SESAC ($580) and modest GMR coverage produces a combined annual floor between $1,300 and $1,500 per location for a single-zone, single-location small business.
-This figure is the entry point.
+Adding the entry-level minimums of ASCAP, BMI and SESAC, plus modest GMR coverage, the combined annual floor for a single-zone, single-location small business commonly lands above a thousand dollars.
+That figure is the entry point, not the average.
 Restaurants with seating capacity above modest thresholds, retail stores with audible floor areas above small-shop limits, hotels with multiple public spaces, and any venue with live music or audio-visual content pay materially more.

 Verify current rates directly: ASCAP · BMI · SESAC · GMR.
 Rates are revised regularly.